paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

 **(c) Use by Federal Government.—**

-(1) **Secretary of defense authority.—** — With respect to a covered author who produces a covered work in the course of employment at a covered institution described in subparagraphs (A) through (L) of subsection (d)(2), the Secretary of Defense may direct the covered author to provide the Federal Government with an irrevocable, royalty-free, worldwide, nonexclusive license to reproduce, distribute, perform, or display such covered work for purposes of the United States Government.
+(1) **Secretary of defense authority.—** — With respect to a covered author who produces a covered work in the course of employment at a covered institution described in subparagraphs (A) through (L) of subsection (d)(2) and subparagraph (M) of such subsection when the Coast Guard is operating as a service in the Navy, the Secretary of Defense may direct the covered author to provide the Federal Government with an irrevocable, royalty-free, worldwide, nonexclusive license to reproduce, distribute, perform, or display such covered work for purposes of the United States Government.

+(2) **Secretary of the department in which the coast guard is operating when it is not operating as a service in the navy authority.—** — With respect to a covered author who produces a covered work in the course of employment at the covered institution described in subsection (d)(2)(M), the Secretary of the Department in which the Coast Guard is operating when it is not operating as a service in the Navy may direct the covered author to provide the Federal Government with an irrevocable, royalty-free, worldwide, nonexclusive license to reproduce, distribute, perform, or display such covered work for purposes of the United States Government.

-(2) **Director of national intelligence authority.—** — With respect to a covered author who produces a covered work in the course of employment at the covered institution described in subsection (d)(2)(M),11 So in original.
-There are two subpars. designated (M) in subsec. (d)(2). the Director of National Intelligence may direct the covered author to provide the Federal Government with an irrevocable, royalty-free, world-wide, nonexclusive license to reproduce, distribute, perform, or display such covered work for purposes of the United States Government.
+(3) **Director of national intelligence authority.—** — With respect to a covered author who produces a covered work in the course of employment at the covered institution described in subsection (d)(2)(N), the Director of National Intelligence may direct the covered author to provide the Federal Government with an irrevocable, royalty-free, worldwide, nonexclusive license to reproduce, distribute, perform, or display such covered work for purposes of the United States Government.

+(4) **Secretary of transportation authority.—** — With respect to a covered author who produces a covered work in the course of employment at the covered institution described in subsection (d)(2)(O), the Secretary of Transportation may direct the covered author to provide the Federal Government with an irrevocable, royalty-free, worldwide, nonexclusive license to reproduce, distribute, perform, or display such covered work for purposes of the United States Government.

 **(d) Definitions.—** In this section:

-(1) The term “covered author” means a civilian member of the faculty of a covered institution.
+(1) **Covered author.—** — The term “covered author” means a civilian member of the faculty of a covered institution.

-(2) The term “covered institution” means the following:
+(2) **Covered institution.—** — The term “covered institution” means the following:

   (A) National Defense University.